metaclass-nl/tutorial-api-platform/README.md

 To start at the beginning check out branch chapter1-api and point your browser to [the same branch on github](https://github.com/metaclass-nl/tutorial-api-platform/tree/chapter1-api) to get a nicely rendered version of its readme.
-When you are finished with the instructions you commit your changes and check out chapter1-react, select it in your browser as well, etc. Then follows chapter2-api, chapter2-react etc.
+When you are finished with the instructions you commit your changes and check out a client branch: chapter1-react or chapter1-next, select it in your browser as well, etc. Then follows chapter2-api, chapter2-react etc.
-If you only want to do the api branches you can skip the react ones.
+If you only want to do the api branches you can skip the client ones.

 But you can start with any branch by checking it out and following its instructions.
 However, if you skip a chapter you need to restart docker-compose